-Study 1.
-As shown in Table 3, reported rates of victimization were highest in the split-form measure that used neither the definition nor the word "bully" and lowest for the two forms that used the word "bully" in the introduction to the survey question.
-Differences between different forms are noted in the Table.
-For example, rates for the definition-only form were statistically indistinguishable from the form that used neither definition nor the word "bully," Reliable differences were noted for communication mode between the "bully"-only form and the form that used neither definition nor the word "bully," as well as between the definition + "bully" form and the form that used neither the definition nor "bully" for bullying via phone.
-The definition + "bully" form also differed reliably from the definition-only form for bullying via text messaging.
+Study 1-As shown in Table 3, reported rates of victimization were highest in the split-form measure that used neither the Definition nor the word 'bully'; and lowest for the two forms that used the word 'bully' in the introduction to the survey question.
+Rates for the Definition-only form were statistically indistinguishable from the form that used neither Definition nor the word 'bully'.
+Reliable differences were noted for communication mode between the 'bully'-only form and the form that used neither Definition nor the word 'bully', as well as between the definition + 'bully' form and the form that used neither the definition nor "bully" for bullying via phone.
+The Definition+'bully' form differed reliably from the Definition-only form for bullying via text messaging.

-Study 2.
-Twelve-month prevalence rates for bullying using the definition + "bully" and "bully"-only forms were similar to those reported in study 1.
-Rates observed for the form that used the definition + "bully" + "harassment" were similar to those observed for the definition + "bully" form, suggesting that the word "harassment" does not denote additional context beyond "bully."
+Study 2-Twelve-month prevalence rates for bullying using the Definition+'bully' and 'bully'-only forms were similar to those reported in Study 1.
+Rates observed for the form that used the Definition+'bully'+'harassment' were similar to those observed for the Definition+'bully' form suggesting that the word 'harassment' does not denote additional context beyond 'bully'.